wangyan100/springbootexamples/spring-boot-k8s/readme.md

 - check result, it works
   ![4](doc/04.png)

-- last but not least, you could use init container to define dependency since SpringBootApplication should be deployed after elasticsearch
+- last but not least, you could use init container to define dependency since SpringBootApplication should be deployed after elasticsearch running
   ![5](doc/05.png)

 - deploy by using initcontainer, as you can see, SpringBootApplication is deployed after elasticsearch is running